weipinglim/Project-GetCleanData/README.md

 1. Forms complete dataset for TEST and TRAIN results comprising feature names as field names, subject id as a new column and activity id and labels as new columns.

-2. Combines the TEST and TRAIN data.
+2. Combines the TEST and TRAIN data using cbind().

 3. Extracts Mean and Standard Deviation of each measurement and clean variable names by replacing the dots with a single space.
+Variables with the term "mean" and "std" in the labels are extracted. "." symbol and extra spaces are removed from the label to make the labels more readable.

-4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+This is done by splitting (split()) the dataset using the activity and subject variables follow by applying colmean() to all the mean and std features.
+Transformation is done to the result to form the final tidy dataset.
+The word "average" is added to the labels of the features to reflect the new variables.

 ### Source Code
 ```